Blockmodo/coin_registry/README.md

 > root → social

 An array of community URLs.
-For example, Sub-Reddi's would be listed here or forums.
+For example, Sub-Reddit's would be listed here or forums.

 > root → source_code